 My research centers on reasoning about machine learning from mathematical first principles, with a particular focus on high-dimensional probability and geometric deep learning.
 Previously, I have worked on structure-preserving generative models, including diffusion on Riemannian manifolds, normalizing flows, and sampling acceleration for discrete processes.

-Currently, I am working on convergence bounds for Sequential Monte Carlo.
-Recently, I also worked on Geometric Flow Matching and Martingale Optimal Transport.
+Currently, I am working on convergence bounds for Sequential Monte Carlo and Geometric Flow Matching.
+My recent work on Martingale Optimal Transport was published at ICLR 2026.

 I am also interested in differential geometry, natural language processing, and algorithmic alignment.